Skip to content

 Sportsbox Numbers & Tracker Definitions

-Learn how to change your trackers.
-Click here
+Learn how to change your tracker.
+Click here.

-Under the Numbers tab, you will find a list of “Trackers” and "Indicators" that you may select.
+Under the Show Data tab, you will find a list of “Trackers” and "Indicators" that you may select.

-• Examples: Chest turn, pelvis sway, hand speed
+• Example: Chest turn, pelvis sway, mid-hand sway, etc

-An Indicator is a Tracker at a specific moment in time in a swing; there’s a single numerical value associated with an indicator (unlike a Tracker)
+• An Indicator is the value of a Tracker captured at a specific moment in time during the swing.
+Unlike a Tracker, an Indicator represents a single numerical value.

-• Examples: Chest turn at the top, max pelvis sway in backswing, max hand speed in downswing
+• Example: Chest turn at the top, max pelvis sway in backswing, max hand speed in downswing

-CURRENT SPORTSBOX 3DGOLF NUMBERS TRACKERS and INDICATORS AS OF APRIL 2023 (PRO PLANS):
+CURRENT SPORTSBOX 3DGOLF NUMBERS AS OF MAY 2026

 • To populate speed indicators and trackers, swings MUST BE RECORDED IN-APP; imported swing videos will not work (nor will previously imported videos).

-• Make sure the recording is in a space with good lighting (preferably outdoors, not backlit) – won’t generate accurate numbers if you’re in a dark indoor space or too bright outdoors and have to use the “Custom Lighting Mode” feature to record.
+• Make sure the recording is in a space with good lighting (preferably outdoors, not backlit) – please refer to our Sportsbox 3DGolf App: Do This, Not That article.

 TRACKER DEFINITIONS